WarinyaJ/pttgc-app-service-troubleshooting/README.md

 # Log categories

-1. AppServiceAuditLogs - Logs generated when publishing users successfully log on via one of the App Service publishing protocols.
-2. AppServiceConsoleLogs - Console logs generated from application or container.
+1. AppServiceConsoleLogs - Console logs generated from application or container.
-3. AppServiceHTTPLogs - Incoming HTTP requests on App Service.
+2. AppServiceHTTPLogs - Incoming HTTP requests on App Service.
 Use these logs to monitor application health, performance and usage patterns.
-4. AppServicePlatformLogs - Logs generated through AppService platform for your application.
+3. AppServicePlatformLogs - Logs generated through AppService platform for your application.

 # Instructions